Bahrain-SEB-15/react-hoot-front-end/setting-the-stage/README.md

 # ![React - Hoot Front-End - Setting the Stage](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to conceptualize the required features and high level architecture of this application.
+**Learning objective:** By the end of this lesson, students will be able to conceptualize the features and high level architecture of this application.

 ## What we're building - Hoot: Blogging for night owls

 ![Landing](./assets/landing.png)

 In this module, we are going to create a frontend blogging application using React and JWT Authentication.
-Pairing this frontend app with an Express API backend and MongoDB database will yield a complete MERN Stack application.
+Pairing this frontend app with an Express API backend and MongoDB database will yield a complete **MERN** Stack application.

 With JWT Authentication, users will be able to sign up, sign in, and logout of our application.